 To arrange an appointment please ring 01603 744014 and choose option 1 to book an appointment or arrange a home visit.

-The receptionist will discuss with you the most appropriate Clinician for you to see.
+The patient services co-ordinator will discuss with you the most appropriate Clinician for you to see.
 Click here for information about the appropriate Clinician to see for your symptoms.
 We have the following appointments - GP follow up appointments, prebookable GP appointments which can be booked in advanced or online, and on the day GP appointments.
 Acute and minor illness clinics are run every day by our advanced nurse practitioner and you are also able to book telephone consultations with the GP.

 On arrival for your appointment please check in at the self-check in screens which are located at both ground floor entrances.

 All appointments with the practice nurses or healthcare assistants can be booked direct with the patient services co-ordinators.

 Tell us if you want someone to accompany you during an examination or a private room to discuss any matters.

 When you arrive at the surgery for your appointment you can 'self check in' to avoid queuing at the reception desks.
 The two check-in screens are located near the two entrance doors on the ground floor.
 When you are waiting to be seen by a clinician, keep watching the call boards above the reception desks on both floors as the doctor may call for you on these.

 If you feel you would like a chaperone present at your consultation, please inform your doctor or nurse who will be happy to arrange this for you.

 If you no longer need your appointment please inform us as soon as possible.
 Just let us know your name, DOB, date and time of your appointment either by: